by Donna Jean Gerrier – Senior Care

 There is no easy conversation when it comes to suggesting your parents should no longer be living in their home.
 These words can be devastating for anyone to hear.
 Should your loved ones have difficulty accepting a move to a facility, contact and work with your family physician.
 It may be easier for them to relate to this recommendation, if they hear it from their doctor.

-Consider in-home care.
+Consider in-home Senior Care.

 The Health Council of Canada reported that 93% of seniors want to stay in their own homes.